By Frank Rotering | December 22, 2022

 Now let's look at the case where fossil-fuel emissions decrease to net-zero.

-Emissions are stable until time t1, when effective measures for net-zero are implemented.
+Emissions are stable until time t1, when effective measures to reduce them are implemented.
 This means that progressively less GHGs are added to existing concentrations, resulting in their stabilization when net-zero is achieved.
 The warming effect from GHGs is therefore reduced compared to stable emissions.
 However, as emissions decline, progressively less aerosols enter the atmosphere to replace those that have been removed, resulting in declining levels.
 At net-zero, aerosols and their cooling effect have completely disappeared.

 Quantitatively these two effects - reduced warming from GHG stabilization and reduced cooling from aerosol disappearance - are roughly comparable.
 This means that the rate of global warming is not reduced, and that the final temperature anomalies in the two cases are approximately the same.